Bernullys/curso_cs50_python/README.md

         # "w" means write mode, for rewriting the contents of a file.
         # "a" means append mode, for adding new content to the end of the file.
         # "b" adding a b to the others, opens it in binary mode. (images and sound files).
+        # "r+" read and write.
+        # "w+" write and read but will rewrite all the file.

     # To read only a certain amount of a file (characters), you can provide the number of bytes to read as an argument to the read function.
 Each ASCII character is 1 byte.
 Example:
         file = open("a_file.txt")